What is hereditary paraganglioma-pheochromocytoma syndrome?

 How are people with hereditary paraganglioma-pheochromocytoma syndrome screened for tumors?

-People with hereditary paraganglioma-pheochromocytoma syndrome should be managed by a doctor who knows this condition well.
+People with hereditary paraganglioma-pheochromocytoma syndrome should be managed by a health care provider who knows this condition well.
 Screening is recommended for all people with this condition.
 The goal of screening is finding and treating tumors early to allow the best outcome for patients.

-Because hereditary paraganglioma-pheochromocytoma syndrome is rare, there is no consensus about tumor screening in people with the syndrome.
-Screenings should begin at the age of 10 years, or if there are family members with the syndrome, screenings should begin at least 10 years before the earliest date that tumors developed in those family members.
+Screenings should begin typically between the ages of 7-9 years, or if there are family members with the syndrome, screenings should begin at least 10 years before the earliest date that tumors developed in those family members.

 Our recommended screenings for children with hereditary paraganglioma-pheochromocytoma syndrome include the following:

-- Yearly physical exams by a doctor who knows this condition well.
-The doctor should pay special attention to symptoms such as high blood pressure, heart palpitations, anxiety, headache, coughing, hoarse voice, problems swallowing and hearing loss.
+- Yearly physical exams by a health care provider who knows this condition well.
+The health care provider should pay special attention to symptoms such as high blood pressure, heart palpitations, anxiety, headache, coughing, hoarse voice, problems swallowing and hearing loss.

 - Blood tests to screen for abnormally high levels of catecholamines (hormones).
 These should be repeated yearly.

-It is possible that recommended screenings may change over time as doctors learn more about hereditary paraganglioma-pheochromocytoma syndrome.
-Parents should discuss all screening options for their child with a doctor who knows this condition well.
-Because hereditary paraganglioma-pheochromocytoma syndrome is a complex condition, it is important that parents seek out an experienced doctor for their child.
+It is possible that recommended screenings may change over time as health care providers learn more about hereditary paraganglioma-pheochromocytoma syndrome.
+Parents should discuss all screening options for their child with a health care provider who knows this condition well.
+Because hereditary paraganglioma-pheochromocytoma syndrome is a complex condition, it is important that parents seek out an experienced health care provider for their child.

 How is genetic testing for hereditary paraganglioma-pheochromocytoma syndrome done?

-The doctor may suspect hereditary paraganglioma-pheochromocytoma syndrome after looking at a person’s medical or family history.
-In most cases, a doctor or genetic counselor will ask questions about a person’s health and the health of other family members.
+The health care provider may suspect hereditary paraganglioma-pheochromocytoma syndrome after looking at a person’s medical or family history.
+In most cases, a health care provider or genetic counselor will ask questions about a person’s health and the health of other family members.

 - If there are more cancers than normal,